Warwick Bridge Primary School

 Warwick Bridge has extensive SEN facilities for pupils who need to access them.
 We also look to ensure that all abilities of pupils are challenged so that children can reach their potential.

 - How will early years setting/school/college staff support my child/young person?

 Our Early Years setting has a Reception and Nursery mixed class.
 We were moderated in 2017-18 with excellent judgments made by the moderator.
-The OFSTED inspection gave an overall judgement of GOOD in all areas of the school.
+The OFSTED inspection in November 2019 gave an overall judgement of GOOD in all areas of the school.
 This included the SEND provision and inspectors were impressed by WBS's commitment to SEND pupils.
 All of our EY pupils are monitored by the experiences staff and we use individual pupil record files to keep track of their progress.